Spring has come to Winnipeg’s Exchange District and I’ve tried to capture that in my photos below.

 There are still wide gaps between the rich and poor.
 Data from the Internal Revenue Service and the United States Department of Commerce indicates the inequality between rich and poor in the United States is greater than it has been in more than 30 years.
 The graph above shows that the present situation is much like that of the 1920’s- the time period of the Great Gatsby.

 Both The Great Gatsby and 42 have some fairy tale like qualities but they are not fairy tales.
 They depict real life situations that do not resolve themselves the way a fairy tale would.

 If you enjoyed this post you might also like………

-When we visited The Metropolitan Museum of Art in New York last fall I was overwhelmed!
+When we visited The Metropolitan Museum of Art in New York I was overwhelmed!
 I knew I couldn’t possibly see or study everything in the short time we’d be there.
 I needed a theme!
 It didn’t take long before I realized I was being drawn to all the intriguing representations of motherhood.
 I decided to take photos of any piece of art that depicted motherhood in some way.
-Here are a selection of my favorites.
+Here is a selection of my favourites.